gen740/spw_rmap/README.md

 print("sync read:", list(data))

 node.stop()

+## Timeouts and Error Handling

+- `write` / `read` accept a `timeout` (default 100 ms) and a `retry_count`.
+When the timeout expires the pending transaction is cancelled internally, its transaction ID is released, and the call returns `std::errc::timed_out`.
+This prevents deadlocks when a remote node never replies.

+- Asynchronous APIs propagate callback failures: if the function you pass to `writeAsync` / `readAsync` throws, the exception is caught by the library, the transaction is cancelled, and the returned `std::future` resolves to `std::errc::operation_canceled`.
+This keeps the polling loop alive and makes the failure visible to the caller.
+Catch exceptions inside your callback if you want to mark the operation successful despite local errors.
 ```

 Python bindings currently offer only synchronous `read`/`write` methods.
 To parallelize operations you must call them from your own threads or processes; there is no built-in async wrapper.